Below are six strategy activities to support K–12 writers. Follow these easy steps to help students apply these strategies for effective writing:

 Watch the video to see how to teach students in grades 6–8 to use key words from a prompt when writing a topic sentence for an informative/explanatory writing assignment or test.
 Download the accompanying activity tools for students in grades K–12.

 It’s never too early to teach students how to categorize and sort ideas.
-Over time, students learn the importance of distinguishing key ideas from details and organizing ideas logically.
+After some time, students learn the importance of distinguishing key ideas from details and organizing ideas logically.

 Download activities to teach organization in fun, age-appropriate ways for students at all grade levels, K–12.